 From 31 December 2022, all of Victoria’s remaining state run PCR testing sites closed.
 You can still get tested at a cohealth GP Respiratory Clinic.
 Go to COVID-19 testing for more information.

-If you are COVID-19 positive, you can get access to assessment and treatment for respiratory symptoms at cohealth’s GP respiratory clinics.
+If you are positive, you can get access to assessment and treatment for respiratory symptoms at cohealth’s West Footscray GP respiratory clinic.
 Respiratory symptoms are symptoms that make it difficult to breathe.
 Go to the GP Respiratory Clinic page for more information.

-cohealth is an advocate for widespread vaccination and we comply with the Public Health Order for all authorised workers and healthcare workers to be vaccinated against COVID-19 in order to work.
+cohealth is an advocate for widespread vaccination and we comply with the Public Health Order for all authorised workers and healthcare workers to be vaccinated in order to work.

 cohealth maintains our coworkers’ right to privacy and cannot share their personal health information, including vaccination status.